Do you want teachers at your school to be able to successfully teach students how to code?

 How does the Professional Development Work?

-CS in Schools requires that the same teacher repeat the same subject at least twice in two different terms in 2019.
+CS in Schools requires that the same teacher repeat the subject at least twice in two different terms.
 In most cases, the teacher will be supported by the same volunteer each time.

 In the first delivery of the subject, it is expected that the teacher is new to coding, and that the volunteer will take a more active role in mentoring the teacher and explaining coding concepts to students.
 In the second delivery of the subject, it is expected that the volunteer will be focused on observing and providing coaching feedback to the teacher.
 Beyond the second delivery of the subject, CS in Schools will not usually provide in-class support but will be on call to provide ongoing support as required.